 - Promethazine (Phenergan) is another antihistamine that can help with sleep.

 - Melatonin (Circadin) can be taken to help get your sleep cycle back in rhythm.

 If insomnia persists please see your doctor.
-There is a big range of sedatives that can be prescribed, including:
+There is a wide range of sedatives that can be prescribed, including: